benjaminwesson-okta/api/docs/endpoints/events.md

 actors | Describes zero or more entities that performed the action | Array of [Actor Object](#actor-object) | TRUE targets | Describes zero or more entities that the action was performed against | Array of [Target Object](#target-object) | TRUE

-*Note: The actor and/or target of an event is dependant on the action performed.
-Not all events have an actor or target.*
+> The actor and/or target of an event is dependant on the action performed.
+Not all events have an actor or target.

-## Action Object
+### Action Object

 Describes an activity that published an event